Our unique analysis of the bills McCurdy sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1981 to Nov 1994, McCurdy missed 559 of 6,497 roll call votes, which is 8.6%.
-This is worse than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is much worse than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|